-7.3.1 Budgeting and budgetary Process Learners will be able to:
+7.3.1 Budgeting and budgetary Process

 - (a) Demonstrate understanding of the concept of budget and budgetary process. - (b) Explain objectives of, and use of budget in an organization. - (c) Discuss the budgetary process in Public Sector Organization (PSO), Ministries, Departments and Government Agencies (MDA). - (d) Illustrate how corporate and divisional objectives may differ and can be reconciled. - (e) Resolve conflicting objectives and explain its implications.